ublue-os/website/docs/index.md

 - [Join our Discord](https://discord.gg/WEu6BdFEtp)
   - We strive for a safe, inclusive community
-- Pull requests wanted and accepted!
+- Pull requests wanted and accepted
-- Experimentation encouraged!
+- Experimentation encouraged

 If you're building your own custom images feel free to add them to [our awesome list](https://github.com/ublue-os/awesome-custom-images)!